skphy/esta/README.md

 - easy to use unit conversion routine; axsf, bxsf, cube files .. for visualizations etc

 - more routines (interfacing of xTB with GRRM, minimization procedures, Fortran code for calculating static dielectric constant, mode oscillator  strength etc..) are there, but to be added to esta package!!!

+* Additional topics:
+  - an overview of theoretical results
+  - some other notable extensions or dependencies
+* bibliography.